Read Critical Theory with voice, context, and method in the same frame.

 Where this page naturally expands

-This branch opens directly into Theodor W. Adorno, Jurgen Habermas, Herbert Marcuse, and Walter Benjamin, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
+This branch opens directly into Theodor W. Adorno, Jurgen Habermas, Herbert Marcuse, Walter Benjamin, and Theodor Adorno, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
 Nearby pages in the same branch include Introduction to Philosophers, Ancient Philosophers, Rationalists, and Stoics; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.